 Senior Vascular Surgeon and Co-inventor of OrtoWell®

 Over the years, early prototypes have been successively refined and developed into what today is a robust, third-generation device, manufactured in Germany to world-class standards.
-Currently, the OrtoWell® Distractor is certified for use in Europe (CE Mark) and the US (Class 1 Medical Device) and can be used with any type of prosthetic.
+Currently, the OrtoWell® Distractor is approved in the US (Class 1 Medical Device) will undergo MDR Certification and may be used with any type of prosthetics.
 It has been successfully used by leading clinics in up to 50 surgeries and has shown strong potential.

 Published clinical case and research

 In 2018, ISASS Toronto (Canada) published a clinical abstract where the Distractor was successfully used for vertical bodies spine inflammation with need for 2-level corpectomy, vertebral body replacement and fusion.
 In 2020, the OrtoWell Distractor was name “The Most Advanced Vertebrae Separation System” in its category.
-A multi-site clinical study is ongoing in Germany.
+A multi-site clinical study is ongoing in Germany which is about to end.